 - If that doesn’t solve the problem, contact the Pension Ombudsman on 0800 917 4487.

 If your employer goes bust

-The amount of compensation you may get will vary according to your circumstances:
+The amount of compensation you might get will vary according to your circumstances:

-- If you have retired and are beyond the scheme’s normal retirement age and are already drawing your pension then the PPF will normally continue to pay you the same pension as you are already getting.
+- If you have retired and are beyond the scheme’s normal retirement age and are already drawing your pension then the PPF will normally continue to pay you the same pension as you’re already getting.

 - If you retired early and are already taking your pension you will receive 90% of your pension payment amount subject to an annual cap.
 The cap amount depends on your age and the date the company went bust – the earlier you retired the lower the cap.
 You can check current cap rates on the PPF website.

 - If you haven’t started taking your pension, once you reach your scheme’s normal retirement age, the PPF provides 90% of the income you would have received through your pension, using a cap as described above.

 In all cases, your pension will increase in line with inflation for contributions made from 5 April 1997 – currently subject to a 2.5% maximum.